 Following the adoption of AASB 16 (refer note 1(h)) from 1 July 2019, all operating leases have been accounted for as right to use assets and lease liabilities (refer note 5) with the exception of low value photocopier leases and short term motor vehicle leases.

 10 Contingencies

-In the opinion of the Committee of Management, the Association did not have any contingencies at 30 June 2020 (30 June 2019:None).
+In the opinion of the Board Members, the Association did not have any contingencies at 30 June 2021 (30 June 2020:None).

 11 Events after the end of the Reporting Period